Which analyst expects Travere Therapeutics Inc. (TVTX) to perform well in the near future? - The Dwinnex

-As of close of business last night, Travere Therapeutics Inc.’s stock clocked out at $20.85, up 1.26% from its previous closing price of $20.59.
-In other words, the price has increased by $+0.26 from its previous closing price.
-On the day, 1587905 shares were traded.
-TVTX stock price reached its highest trading level at $20.96 during the session, while it also had its lowest trading level at $20.22.
+In the latest session, Travere Therapeutics Inc. (NASDAQ: TVTX) closed at $21.00 up 1.06% from its previous closing price of $20.78.
+In other words, the price has increased by $+0.22 from its previous closing price.
+On the day, 1983881 shares were traded.
+TVTX stock price reached its highest trading level at $21.89 during the session, while it also had its lowest trading level at $20.31.

 Sponsored